parrotassassin15/rate-limit-tester-script/README.md

 <br />
 <br />

-Screenshots showing results from tool:
+## Screenshots showing results from tool

 When rate limiting is implemented: